codycoogan/metronomeforlifx/README.md

 5. Sign in to Spotify in Metronome for Lifx app
 - Run metronomeforlifx.py in terminal/command prompt
 - Sign in to Spotify account when prompted in browser
-- If sign in was successfull, copy the URL of the page that you were redirected to after signing in (google.com/...).
+- If sign in was successful, copy the URL of the page that you were redirected to after signing in (google.com/...).
 This is for authorization purposes.
-If sign in is unsuccessfull re-run the program and attempt to sign in again
+If sign in is unsuccessful re-run the program and attempt to sign in again
 - Paste this URL into prompt in command line

 # Troubleshooting